Skip to Content

 As we showed in Part 1 of this article, the case law seems to be trending in the direction of the policyholders with respect to whether computer data is "tangible property" and whether the loss of computer data constitutes "physical loss or damage."
 Still, without more definitive guidance from the courts, a hotshot claims adjuster can create a nightmare for a policyholder with a claim involving lost computer data.
 As a result, some buyers of business insurance have been looking beyond the standard-form language of their policies, asking their insurers to address e-commerce issues with explicit language in the policies.

-Express Language to Address Computer Data Losses
+Express Language To Address Computer Data Losses

 Some companies have found that the simplest way to address the question of whether computer data is "tangible property" in general liability policies is to add specific language defining "tangible property" to include software, programs, and data.
 This strategy is the mirror image of some technology errors and omissions (E&O) policies, which expressly state that data, programs, and software are not tangible property and therefore are not excluded under the "property damage" exclusion typically found in such E&O policies.